notnegotiable/nand2tetris/README.md

 # nand2tetris
 Here are my projects as prescribed in Nisan and Schocken's "The Elements of Computing Systems."
 More info can be found at: http://nand2tetris.org/

-The projects vary in scope and complexity, from virtually building hardware like elemetary logic gates to implementing a functional OS.
+The projects vary in scope and complexity, from virtually building hardware like elementary logic gates to implementing a functional OS.
 In the end, I will have constructed a complete general-purpose computer sytem, essentially from scratch!

 - PART 1: HARDWARE